wjrforcyber/Zi/README.md

 ```

 ## Example
-Some usage of the library will be shown here to give a minimum reproduceable example([MRE](https://en.wikipedia.org/wiki/Minimal_reproducible_example)), there's no proper documentation right now, if detailed usage example of the interface is needed, you check the interface test in `test` folder.
+Some usage of the library will be shown here to give a minimum reproduceable example([MRE](https://en.wikipedia.org/wiki/Minimal_reproducible_example)), there's no proper documentation right now, if detailed usage example of the interface is needed, you could check the interface test in `test` folder.
 ### Array
 Simple array reconstruct.
 ### Matrix